2017 World Series Formula V8 3.5

-The 2017 World Series Formula V8 3.5 was a multi-event motor racing championship for open wheel, formula racing cars held across Europe.was second and final season of Formula V8 3.5 Series The championship features drivers competing in World Series Formula 3.5 V8 formula race cars that conform to the technical regulations for the championship.
+The 2017 World Series Formula V8 3.5 was a multi-event motor racing championship for open wheel, formula racing cars held across Europe, was the second and final season of the Formula V8 3.5 Series The championship features drivers competing in World Series Formula 3.5 V8 formula race cars that conform to the technical regulations for the championship.
 The 2017 became the first season as feeder series to FIA World Endurance Championship.
 The season also marked the return of the name "World Series" after one season, as the FIA accepted the request from promoter RPM Racing.
 The name "World Series" was retrieved from the championship after Renault Sport withdraw its support and the Formula Renault 3.5 became Formula V8 3.5 for the 2016 season.
 It was the final season of the series which was promoted by RPM-MKTG since 1998.